JDoYo/saveyourself/<SaveYourself>_SRS.md

 **Appendix B: Analysis Models**

 Use Case Diagram:

 ![alt-text](https://github.com/JDoYo/saveyourself/blob/master/Use%20Case%20Diagram.png)

 **Appendix C: To Be Determined List**

-The game will eventually include local network co-op mode, but it's a low priority and will be in a much later release.
+The game will eventually include local network co-op mode, but it has low priority and will be in a much later release.